xinyiguan/py2lispIDyOM/README.md

  ## How to use (detailed version):

+ #### 0. (*Optional*) Data preprocessing:
+ - As IDyOM is limited to the monodic melodic music, we first need to extract the melodic line from the MIDI files, if the MIDI has multiple parts.
+Refer to the `MIDI_MelodyExtractionTutorial.ipynb` for how to extract the melodic line from MIDI.

  #### 1. Set/change the configuration in ```configuration.py```:
 -  In ```configuration.py```, there are 2 parameters to be set:
     - ```'experiment_history_folder'``` where to put the experiment result folder (path specified by user)